Celebrating differences

 What we are doing

 Environmental impacts are among the criteria we use to choose suppliers.
-We have finalised and published our Sustainable Procurement Policy.
-Due diligence procedures have been approved and implemented.
-We have estimated the carbon footprint for our supply base and are working with our supply chain to reduce waste and carbon emissions, use less energy and water, and increase recycling and the use of sustainable materials.
+We have finalised and published our Sustainable Procurement Policy and implemented due-diligence procedures so that environmental considerations are built into procurement decisions.
+We have estimated the carbon footprint of our supply base and are working with our supply chain to reduce waste and carbon emissions, use less energy and water, and increase recycling and the use of sustainable materials.
 Our sustainable procurement approaches monitor supply chain emissions and waste impacts to deliver reductions, aligning with our commitment to sustainability.

 Measurement of our progress